theemstra/BackupScripts/README.md

 License
 =============

-This software is developed by XSByte (www.xsbyte.com) and is released under the GNU GENERAL PUBLIC LICENSE V2 license.
+This software is developed by XSbyte (www.xsbyte.com) and is released under the GNU GENERAL PUBLIC LICENSE V2 license.

 The scripts carry the following copyright:
-Copyright XSByte 2010-2015 - All Rights reserved
+Copyright XSbyte 2010-2015 - All Rights reserved

 Contact
 =============